jmagallones/Final-RGDY-Project/content/docs/what-is-covid/_index.md

 ## How Does it Work?

 This virus is spread through **droplet transmission** - in other words through the respiratory droplets from an infected person’s cough or sneeze.
-These droplets can also be transmitted through [fomites](https://medical-dictionary.thefreedictionary.com/fomites) in the surrounding area; therefore, being in close contact, less than 2 m, of an infected person is a common route of communitytransmission.
+These droplets can also be transmitted through [fomites](https://medical-dictionary.thefreedictionary.com/fomites) in the surrounding area; therefore, being in close contact, less than 2 m, of an infected person is a common route of community transmission.
 Currently, [airborne transmission]({{< ref "/publication/transmission-modes/index.md" >}}) of COVID-19 is also being investigated by the WHO.

 ## The Testing Process

-If you develop symptoms for COVID-19, you must self isolate and contact your GP to arrange for a COVID-19 test.
+If you develop symptoms for COVID-19, you must self-isolate and contact your GP to arrange for a COVID-19 test.
 You will receive an appointment for your test and either be tested at a test centre or in your home.
 With both options, a healthcare worker will insert a swab to the back of your nasopharyngeal cavity and throat to take a sample of your saliva and mucus.
 The sample will then be taken to a lab centre for analysis.
 Usually, it can take up to 3 days to receive your results.

-* If you test **negative**, then you do not have the virus and no longer have to self isolate.
+* If you test **negative**, then you do not have the virus and no longer have to self-isolate.
-* If you do test **positive** for the virus, you must continue to self isolate until you no longer have symptoms for 5 or more days.
-You will then need to get re-tested and have a second negative result to stop self isolation.
+* If you do test **positive** for the virus, you must continue to self-isolate until you no longer have symptoms for 5 or more days.
+You will then need to get re-tested and have a second negative result to stop self-isolation.
 * If symptoms return or worsen, seek medical attention **_immediately_**.

 ## How to Reduce Risk of Getting COVID-19